Hungary's LGBTQ community: 'We are afraid of losing everything' | DW | 22.07.2021

 In May 2020, lawmakers passed a law banning trans people from changing their gender and in December, they enacted a constitutional amendment stipulating "the mother is a woman, the father is a man."
 Recent legislation also makes it virtually impossible for same-sex couples to adopt children.

-This June, parliament passed a purported child protection act that prohibits the "advertising and representation" of homosexuality and sex to minors in general.
+This June, parliament passed a purported child protection act that prohibits the "portrayal and promition" of homosexuality and sex to minors in general.

 Faced with ongoing outrage and widespread criticism, Orban announced Wednesday that he will hold a referendum on the law, all the while urging the population to support it.